-As winter comes to an end and people start thinking about heading back out into the great outdoors, many are preparing to deal with the problem that comes with the change in season.
+As the temperatures begin to warm up and people start spending more time in the great outdoors, many are forced to deal with the problem that comes with the change in season.
 According to national statistics, more than 50 million people suffer from environmental allergies.
 That breaks down to around one out of every three adults, and the numbers are even higher for children.

 “The cost from allergies in missed school and work alone is billions of dollars in lost productivity,” says Michigan Primary Care Partners Internal Medicine physician, Rashmi Juneja, MD.
 “If left untreated, allergies can lead to sleep, sinus problems and chronic skin conditions.”